tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 {: .tip}
 See my post [What technical writing trends will we see in 2018?](https://idratherbewriting.com/2018/01/02/technical-writing-trends-2018-and-2017-review/) for a description of how specialization is forcing technical writers to play more of a generalist role with content.

-Additionally, some developers prefer to just write the doc themselves.
+Additionally, some developers prefer just to write the doc themselves.
 If a developer is the audience, and another developer is the writer, chances are they can cut through some of the guesswork about assumptions, prerequisite knowledge, and accuracy.
 In short, in some API documentation contexts, developers write the content.
-The fact alone is enough to make the case for adopting a docs-as-code approach.
+This fact alone is enough to make the case for adopting a docs-as-code approach.

 Most developers are comfortable with Markdown, enjoy being able to work in their existing text editor or IDE (integrated development environment) to edit content, prefer to collaborate in a Git repo using branching, merging, and code review tools, and are generally comfortable with the whole code-based process and environment.
 By using tooling that is familiar to them, you empower them to contribute and participate more fully with the documentation authoring and publishing.